calvinlfer/streaming-analytics/README.md

 However, this isn’t good enough because if concurrent updates happen, they are not automatically linearized, they are actually denied and you will have to retry them manually.

-So for example, I read, I get X, okay I'm going to write X' only if X was in the last spot, if not then fail.
-Employing Optimistic Locking with Version Number unfortunately won't cut it here as you will lose data.

-The Stream Processor component could be something like Spark Streams, Flink or Akka Streams.
-We went with Akka Streams and Akka Streams Kafka.
+The Stream Processor component is implemented using Akka Streams and Akka Streams Kafka.
 Essentially this component takes a batch of events (bigger the better) and condenses this down to a single event.
-Now I definitely glossed over this but I still plan to use HLL or an equivalent estimator to track unique counts because I'm processing the data as it comes in and I don't plan on processing data records for the hour all in memory unless I had something like a Spark Cluster.
+This makes use of HLL to track unique counts because I'm processing the data as it comes in and I don't plan on processing data records for the hour all in memory unless I had something like a Spark Cluster.
 So you still end up having the same tables in Cassandra as above, we just do some optimizations to batch data (to minimize writes) and avoid getting into (as many) concurrency problems as we did before.